Frequently Asked Questions

 Q: What happens to the First Nation revenues collected by IOGC?

-100 % of moneys collected by IOGC on behalf of First Nations are deposited into regional Trust Fund Accounts administered by Aboriginal Affairs and Northern Development Canada (AANDC).
+100 % of moneys collected by IOGC on behalf of First Nations are deposited into Trust Fund Accounts administered by Aboriginal Affairs and Northern Development Canada (AANDC).
 These are either capital moneys (royalty and bonus), or revenue moneys (rents and access fees) and the moneys are deposited into their capital or revenue accounts accordingly.
-Moneys are accessed by Band Council Resolution.
+Moneys administered by AANDC are accessed by the First Nation via Band Council Resolution.

 There are certain administration fees charged by IOGC for processing applications from companies.
 These amounts of revenue are sent to the Receiver General for Canada.